INTERDISCIPLINARY EDUCATION AT ITS FINEST

 Science of Art is an ideal way to reach all learning types, from the kinetic to the aural.
 From the scientist to the art lover, everyone will find something that excites them.
-The nearly 3-hour Museum visit rotates students through four different areas with different learning experiences to look at art through a scientific lens.
+The 3-hour Museum visit rotates students through four different areas with different learning experiences to look at art through a scientific lens.
 Student groups are limited to 60 students in each time slot, split into smaller groups of no more than 20 each.

 - Hot Shop: Live glassblowing demonstrations where students witness elements of science incorporated into the creative process.